BassMastaCod/DAOModel/docs/usage/dao.md

 # Or use get_with to update in less steps
 customer = dao.get_with(id=1, name='Another Name')
-dao.commit(customer)  # Save changes and refresh the model reference to continue using it print(customer.name)
+# Save changes and refresh the model reference to continue using it
+dao.commit(customer)
+print(customer.name)  # prints 'Another Name'
 ```

 Alternatively, you can use the `upsert` method to store the updated record regardless of if it exists.